 Argentina, among the invited countries

 The first sessions this Sunday, focused on the global economy, inflation and the search for energy alternatives, will be followed tomorrow by a virtual intervention by the Ukrainian president, Volodímir Zelenski.
 To nurture international alliances, the G7 also invited the leaders of Argentina, India, Indonesia, Senegal and South Africa to its summit.
-The Argentine president, Alberto Fernández, attends the summit after the bilateral meeting held with Scholz last May, focused on the energy potential of this country and the development of renewables.
+The Argentine president, Alberto Fernández, attends the summit following the bilateral meeting held with Scholz last May, focused on the energy potential of this country and the development of renewables.

 Anti-globalization collective protests

 The eve of the opening of the summit was marked by a first protest march, in Munich, with some 4,000 attendees, which had been called by various anti-globalization groups and environmental activists.
-It was much lower than initially planned – some 20,000 attendees – but it is expected that other protest actions will take place throughout this Sunday in Garmisch Partenkirchen, about 20 kilometers from Elmau, where the media and logistics are concentrated. from the summit.
+It was much lower than initially planned – some 20,000 attendees – but it is expected that other protest actions will take place throughout this Sunday in Garmisch Partenkirchen, regarding 20 kilometers from Elmau, where the media and logistics are concentrated. from the summit.

 The castle and luxury hotel hosting the summit, at 1,000 meters above sea level, is cordoned off and fenced in a wide radius, as was the case in the previous G7 meeting in the same place, in 2015.